HuitingFENG/project-software-architectures/README.md

 ## Implementation Steps
 - Define Microservices: Based on the use cases, define the microservices, their APIs, and how they interact.
 - Database Design: Each microservice should have its own database to ensure loose coupling.
 Choose a database based on the service's needs.
 The choice of databases should be driven by the specific needs of each microservice, including data structure, access patterns, scalability requirements, and transactional guarantees.
+Align with the principles of microservices architecture, we provide each service with its own datastore, which helps to ensure loose coupling and independent scalability.
 - Implement Services: For fast prototyping, Express or Fastify can be used for microservices that require high performance and minimal overhead.
 NestJS is recommended for services with complex business logic or those benefiting from its architecture (e.g., Order Management and Payment Services) due to its modularity and integration capabilities with other services and databases.
 - API Gateway: Implement an API Gateway as the single entry point for the frontend, routing requests to the appropriate microservice.
 - Inter-service Communication: Use asynchronous messaging (Kafka) for loose coupling between services, especially for notifications and updates.